Wide Reads

 Why is Far from the Madding Crowd considered a classic?

-Far from the Madding Crowd by Thomas Hardy is considered a classic because it offers timeless insights into personal growth.
+Far from the Madding Crowd by Thomas Hardy is considered a classic because it offers timeless insights into love & romance and identity & self.
 Written in 1874, the book continues to be studied in schools and universities for its literary merit and enduring relevance to modern readers.

 How long does it take to read Far from the Madding Crowd?